RoBOPPics/BB/_pages/app-quickstart.md

 ![GlobalNav Image](../assets/images/GlobalNav_500.png){: width="400" .align-center }

-It also has sections on the Pattern Designer and the Shot Designer.
+This documentation also has sections on the Pattern Designer and the Shot Designer.

 The Pattern Designer opens when you tap on a Pattern in the Libraries or Catalog.
 The Shot Designer opens when you tap on a Shot in the Pattern Designer.